Fabrizio-Caruso/CROSS-LIB/README.md

 ### Loading the game into a real vintage system
 This depends on the systems and the format used to store the game.

-#### Cassette Images
-Most vintage systems used cassette players.
+- Most vintage systems used cassette players.
 For such systems the .wav or any other reproducible format (e.g., mp3) is the easiest solution because it can be played by a PC or smartphone connected to the audio in of the vintage system.

-If a different format is produced, the use of a tool to convert into .wav or any playable format can be used.
-In many cases one way to do this is to use the an emulator and use the `save` or equivalent comment to produce a .wav file if the emulator supports this feature.
+If a different format is produced, the use of a tool to convert into .wav or any playable format can help.
+If the emulator supports the creation of .wav files, one way to do this is to exploit the emulator and use the `save` or equivalent BASIC command to produce a .wav file.

-#### Other Images
-Several vintage systems had cartridges or floppy disks.
+- Several vintage systems had cartridges or floppy disks.
-Some hardware solutions (e.g., XUM cables for the Commodore 8-bit series) allow to transfer disk images into real disks.
+Some hardware solutions (e.g., XUM1541 cables for the Commodore 8-bit series) can be used to transfer disk images into real disks.
-Some other hardware solutions (SD2IEC for the Commodore 8-bit series, SI2SD for the Atari 8-bit series) allow to use disk images by a vintage system.
+Some other hardware solutions (SD2IEC for the Commodore 8-bit series, SI2SD for the Atari 8-bit series) allow the use disk images by a vintage system.
-Cartridge images can be store into EPROMs or can be used directly by some special hardware (e.g., EasyFlash for the Commodore 64).
+- Cartridge images can be store into EPROMs or can be used directly by some special hardware (e.g., EasyFlash for the Commodore 64).

 -------------------------------------------